Built by Metorial, the integration platform for agentic AI.

 Overview

-The Google Calendar MCP Server provides a complete suite of tools for calendar management, allowing AI assistants to interact with Google Calendar as naturally as a human user would.
-From simple event creation to complex calendar operations like moving events between calendars, checking free/busy status across multiple calendars, and using natural language to schedule appointments, this server brings the full power of Google Calendar to your AI applications.
+The Google Calendar MCP Server bridges the gap between AI applications and Google Calendar's powerful scheduling capabilities.
+It exposes a rich set of tools for calendar and event management, allowing applications to interact with Google Calendar as naturally as a human user would.
+From simple tasks like adding an appointment using natural language to complex operations like moving events between calendars and checking free/busy status across multiple calendars, this server handles it all.

 Features

-• Resource templates for quick access to common calendar views
+• Resource Templates: Pre-built URI patterns for quick access to common calendar views and event details

 Tools